How are you sharing your personal photos?

 Tips for Off Camera Flash for +/- exposure problems

-When I first wrote about doing off camera flash I realized I need to come back to this and highlight some points.
+When I first wrote about using off-camera flash, I realized I needed to revisit the topic and highlight some points.

-There are a few things that will affect you getting a proper exposure.
+A few things will affect your ability to get proper exposure.
 Let’s set each of these on a Nikon so that everything will work.

 ISO – Be sure you are not using Auto ISO.
-Start with the lowest ISO and adjust up for various reasons.
-You may want to up the ISO to help open up the background for example.
+Start with the lowest ISO and adjust for various reasons.
+For example, you may want to up the ISO to help open the background.

-Go into the menu and set the Auto FP high sync speed to 250*.
-Auto FP High Speed Sync is a flash mode used for fill-flash photography under brightly lit conditions.
-When it is set you will be able to shoot faster than 1/250 sync speed and do this only with your Nikon Speedlight system.
+Enter the menu and set the Auto FP high sync speed to 250*.
+Auto FP High-Speed Sync is a flash mode used for fill-flash photography under brightly lit conditions.
+When set, you can shoot faster than 1/250 sync speed and do this only with your Nikon Speedlight system.

 Set the flash setting to Slow Sync or Rear Sync.
-I prefer Slow Sync for most everything.
-This will fire the flash and if needed the shutter may stay open for longer, but this will freeze the subject when you push the shutter.
-If you choose Rear Sync then the flash will fire at the end of the shutter cycle.
+I prefer Slow Sync for almost everything.
+If needed, this will fire the flash, and, the shutter may stay open for longer, but this will freeze the subject when you push the shutter.
+If you choose Rear Sync, the flash will fire at the end of the shutter cycle.
 You may not know when the flash fires using this setting.

-Please refer to the older posts on this to know how to control how much light is on the subject and how to control the background.
+Please refer to the older posts on this to learn how to control the amount of light on the subject and how to control the background.

 Ambient Light and Flash Combined